ProFormA/proformaxml/Whitepaper.md

 #### The embedded-txt-file element

-The embedded-txt-file element is used to embed a file containing plaintext content directly into XML.
-The file content must be encoded to UTF-8, which is the same encoding that the XML document is encoded in. embedded-txt-file requires a **filename**, which may also consist of a relative file path as part of the filename so that a grader or middleware can replicate the directory or package structure the file is located in.
+The embedded-txt-file element is used to embed a file containing plaintext content directly into the XML.
+The file content must be encoded in UTF-8, which is the same encoding that the XML document is encoded in. embedded-txt-file requires a **filename**, which may also consist of a relative file path as part of the filename so that a grader or middleware can replicate the directory or package structure the file is located in.

 ###### Code
 ```xml